 In the event that an impacted Party is unable to re-establish its normal Communication Channel and the impacted Party incurs a Limited Communication Failure, the impacted Party will notify the Market Operator that they have communication problems and will operate their alternative Communication Channel process for the specified Data Transactions.
 The impacted Party will provide regular (i.e. not less than daily) status updates to the Market Operator of progress in their attempts to restore their normal Communication Channel.

 A Limited Communication Failure shall not affect the obligations of any impacted Party to submit Data Transactions.

+Where a Limited Communication Failure concerns submission of data other than Commercial Offer Data and Validation Data Set Number, the impacted Party should follow the procedural steps set out in Section 5.3 – Standard Limited Communication Failure.

+Where a Limited Communication Failure relates to Commercial Offer Data (COD) or Validation Data Set Number submission for a Gate Window scheduled to close within 1 hour, then the procedural steps set out in Section 5.4 - Commercial Offer Data (COD) and Validation Data Set Number Limited Communication Failure shall be followed.
+This involves the use of the MO website to submit the data electronically in order to allow the information to be more efficiently entered into the market Central Market System and to reduce the likelihood of publication delays.

-Swimlane – Limited Communication Failure
+Swimlane – standard Limited Communication Failure

+Swimlane - Commercial Offer Data and Validation data Set Number Limited Communication Failure

-Limited Communication Failure
+standard Limited Communication Failure